Curves of planetary motion in geocentric perspective: Epitrochoids

 Change the point of view

-Another interesting application of this applet is to choose a planet, say Venus, and put its values of the revolution times,
+Another application of the applet is to choose a planet, say Venus, and put its values of the revolution times,

 and excentricity into the fields of the earths revolution times and excentricity.
 If you press START now,